Makes (Please filter using letter below or use search to the right)

 They redefine great classic cars with advanced electric technology while preserving their iconic design and believe in an emission-free future while giving ultimate performance to epic autolegends.
 They work in intensive collaboration with recognised industry leaders like EV technology company Arrival, the world’s first AI racing platform Roborace and tyre manufacturer Michelin.
 That brings to their products the most advanced technologies and components including motors, power electronics, battery systems, intelligent software and stunning user interfaces.

-After considerable design and development work, they now intend to launch their Mustang EV, based on Ford's iconic 60s classic muscle car.*
+After considerable design and development work, they have launched their Mustang EV, based on Ford's iconic 60s classic muscle car.*

 * “Ford” and “Mustang” are registered trademarks of Ford Motor Company.
 Charge Automotive Ltd is not connected, sponsored, approved, endorsed nor, in any way, affiliated with the holder of these marks.